PaoloCanofari/Mosquitto-subscriber-Example/README.md

 ### Compatibility

-This code works has been tested only on Linux OS.
+This code works has been tested only on Linux.
 Anyway, it should work even on FreeBSD, Windows and Mac OS.

 ### Requirements

-This library requires [libmosquitto](https://mosquitto.org/man/libmosquitto-3.html) installed on your system.
+This software requires [libmosquitto](https://mosquitto.org/man/libmosquitto-3.html) installed on your system.

 ##### Ubuntu Installation: